sarumont/sarumont.github.io/_drafts/vanifesto.md

 I, on the other hand, am a software engineer.
 The physical space which my craft requires is basically my 15" Retina Macbook Pro and my (physical) notebook.
 At the time, however, I still ran a rather massive desktop powering dual 24" monitors (on articulating arms) along with a laptop for when I would travel and an IP-based phone.
+All this was on a rather spacious desk.
+Oh, and there was the matching cabinet with various office supplies.
 Huge, relative to where my workstation is today.

-Now this is not to say my ex-wife was a hoarder, and I was a minimalist.
-But the sheer difference in scale helped to illustrate the concept to me.
-I most definitely had a large workspace with many unnecessary additions, an expansive kitchen and developed expansive hobbies (i.e. - brewing my own beer).
-But in the one, narrow lens of the equipment required for our respective professions, I saw the light and appeal of minimalism.
+At some point, my ex-wife and I had a discussion about purging, minimizing, and living in a tiny home (note: this may be completely fictional, but I honestly cannot recall the exact manner in which this epiphany occurred to me).
+The mental exercise resulted in me realizing I could, with minimal sacrifice, trade my entire office in for a laptop.
+She, however, could not drastically reduce her studio without severe sacrifice in terms of productivity and utility.
+This seed, that I can easily make due with less, stuck with me, germinating over the years.

-When my ex- and I split in early 2016, I was not at all concerned about my ability to fit "half" our 1700 ft² loft into my new place and a storage unit.
+When my ex- and I split in early 2016, I was not at all concerned about my ability to fit "half" our 1700 ft² loft into my new place (just under 700 ft²), with a storage unit for various things which were to be listed on Craigslist.
 No problem, I said.
 And at midnight the day before we turned in the keys, I found myself supremely frustrated, rage-purging several items just to get the task behind me.
-My new apartment was full to the gills, and I had no more patience for the influx of crap.
+My new apartment was full to the gills, and I had no room nor patience for the influx of crap.

 And so I spent the next year purging steadily, getting rid of much which I did not need or use.
 I centralized most of the "to get rid of" stuff into one closet and considered myself fairly minimal.
-I decided to go on hiatus from brewing and sold my brewery which allowed me to get rid of my storage unit.
+I decided to go on hiatus from homebrewing, selling my brewery, which allowed me to get rid of my storage unit.
 I had achieved a state of minimal-ish.

 ### Van minimal

-I spent two months living in Romania this winter out of my [Minaal 2.0](https://www.minaal.com) in an AirBnB rental and came to know I was right about my ability to live with a truly minimal set of possessions.
+I spent two months living in Romania last winter out of my [Minaal 2.0](https://www.minaal.com) in an AirBnB rental and came to know I was right about my ability to live with a truly minimal set of possessions.
 I came to the realization that what mattered in life were the experiences you had and the people you share them with.